-It doesn’t get much better than this Herb Garlic Smashed Potatoes recipe!
-A perfect side dish for Thanksgiving or any day.
-Full of fresh, aromatic herbs, they’re rich, creamy and oh-so-delicious!
+It doesn't get much better than this Garlic Smashed Potatoes recipe.
+A perfect side dish for Thanksgiving -- or any day!
+Full of fresh, aromatic herbs, they're rich, creamy and over the top delicious.

 What are Smashed Potatoes?

 Well my friends, Smashed Potatoes are a combination of both of these delectable treats.

 Typically made with smaller potatoes, like Baby Dutch Yellow potatoes, New or Fingerlings, the key to smashed potatoes is keeping them soft inside, while achieving a super crispy outside.

 How Do you Make Smashed Potatoes?